rogeryumnam/aem-user-and-system-info-collector/README.md

 # aem-user-and-system-info-collector
 A tool / shell-script to collect infos from several AEM instances.
-These infos include users to determine number of users for comliance reasons.
-It also includes "bundles.xml" to be used on "http://www.aemstuff.com/tools/coi.html".
+These infos include an export of all users - to determine number of users for compliance reasons.
+It also includes "bundles.xml" to be used on "http://www.aemstuff.com/tools/coi.html" to compare bundles against the default ones in vanilla AEM.

 ##Usage: options